#1 Elderly Fall Reduction Critical Key to Safe Aging

 Some of the risk factors for falls in the elderly include health conditions such as Alzheimer’s/Dementia, Parkinson’s, general weakness due to muscle loss, poor nutrition, depression or loneliness, lack of exercise, and poly-pharmacy, taking multiple mediations.
 Many seniors are also not getting enough protein to support their muscles and bones.

-Steps to take for Elderly Fall Prevention
+Steps to take for Elderly Fall Reduction

 What can be done?